 Black Mold: The Definitive Guide

 Hearing about mold can be scary, especially if it’s in your home or business and it’s making you and other people sick.
 It can poison your family, your co-workers, your friends, and even your pets.
-Most people think green when they think of mold, but black mold, or Stachybotrys, is actually very common as a problem in damp or water-damaged areas (learn how to treat damage)– and it can be very dangerous (there are 7 ways to know if a mold is dangerous).
+Most people think green when they think of mold, but black mold, or Stachybotrys, is actually a very common problem in damp or water-damaged areas (Stop mold after water damage) and it can be very dangerous.
+(7 ways to know if a mold is dangerous).

 The spores of black mold float in the air, and they’re too small to see.
 If you breathe them in and they start to make you sick, you should never assume that they will go away on their own.
 The mold will spread, and the problem will only become worse.
 Knowing what black mold is and what kinds of problems the spores will cause in the human body are both very important, so that the symptoms can be recognized and addressed in a home or a business.